appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/dist-store-reverse-proxy-conf.md

 - The reverse proxy will connect the Testing Distribution with a custom domain and with `HTTPS`.
 - The Testing Distribution and the Enterprise App Store users will connect the reverse proxy with `HTTPS`.

-To configure the Enterprise App Store SSL certificates, you can read the [Enterprise App Store Custom Domain SSL Configuration document](./ssl-configuration.md#custom-domain).
+To configure the Enterprise App Store SSL certificates, you can read the [Enterprise App Store Custom Domain SSL Configuration document](/docs/self-hosted-appcircle/configure-server/integrations-and-access/ssl-configuration.md#custom-domain).

-@TODO
-To configure the Testing Distribution SSL certificates, you can read the [Testing Distribution Custom Domain SSL Configuration document](./ssl-configuration.md).
+To configure the Testing Distribution SSL certificates, you can read the [Testing Distribution Custom Domain SSL Configuration document](/docs/self-hosted-appcircle/configure-server/integrations-and-access/ssl-configuration.md#custom-domain-1).

 The `global.yaml` file of your Appcircle server should be as follows for this use-case.
 See the `external.scheme`, `external.mainDomain`, `storeWeb.customDomain`, `nginx` and keys.